 I use multiple strategies, which is pretty common for algo trading.

 And I need to precisely track each trade of my holdings and positions back to a strategy, and that is only possible if you provide the missing link, which is the tradeid from position and holding models.
 This missing link makes the application design complex, and unreliable,.
+In other words, the essential link to uniquely track a trade during its lifetime, by its tradeid, is missing in the API.

 A position/holding linked to a trade by tradeid, and a tradeid linked to a strategy will be a very clear and straight forward, in designing an application that can use multiple strategies.

+I had raised this issue a few months back, and this is making application unnecessarily complex, and you said that you were going to openup the backoffice API.
 I would like to emphasize, that this is a critical component in application design that's missing, what you can track on the day of the trade should still be traceable on the second and third day , and till the trade is on.

 The trading platform doesn't have this context.